Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | ----------
-ConversationLogId | int | Unique id of the activity for internal reference RETransactionId | int | Unique Order id associated LogAction | enum | Action associated to the log.
+ConversationLogId | int | Unique id of the activity for internal reference RETransactionId | int | Unique Order id for which you want to get activity history LogAction | enum | Action associated to the log.
 For example, P (payment), and S (shipment) ConversationType | - | -Deprecated-